askuri/ultimania-client/README.md

 - Release plugin.ultimania.php and ultimania.xml

 ## Changelog

+### 2.1.0 (08.07.2022)
+- Record improvement messages can be disabled.
+Also, the threshold at which a message is public or private can be configured.

 ### 2.0.1 (21.06.2022)
 - Fix Xaseco crashes if errors on Ultimania Server side occur